This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is an elevated INR treated?

 Treatment depends on whether you currently have bleeding and how severe it is.
-If you take an anticoagulant medicine, your caregiver may change your dose, or tell you to skip one or more doses.
+If you take an anticoagulant medicine, your healthcare provider may change your dose, or tell you to skip one or more doses.
 You may need one of the following treatments:

 - Vitamin K may be given to decrease your INR and bleeding.